Alfred Richard Creyke: Later life

 Creyke returned to England in the early 1860s.

 On 28 April 1877 at the British Embassy in Paris, he married Elizabeth Rose Rebecca Watts-Russell (née Bradshaw), the widow of Watts-Russell (who had died on 2 April 1875).

-Alfred Creyke died on 30 November 1892 in Holbrook, a suburb of Horsham in West Sussex.
+Alfred Creyke died on 30 November 1892 at 112, Eaton Square, London.
+His address at death was Eaton Square and Holbrook, a suburb of Horsham in West Sussex.
 He left a considerable estate in excess of £180,000.
 Through his will, he distributed his wealth to his wider family plus his wife, who also inherited all his remaining estate in New Zealand.

-In 1894, his widow arranged for the western porch of the ChristChurch Cathedral to be built in his memory.
+In 1894, his widow arranged for the western porch of the Christ Church Cathedral to be built in his memory.
 On the south side of the Cathedral's nave, there is also a Watts-Russell Memorial Window in memory of her first husband.
 His wife died on 7 October 1905 at Horsham.

 Creyke Road in Ilam is named after him.
 The University of Canterbury has used the name Okeover for various features.
 Okeover Stream is a tributary to the Avon River and flows through the university grounds.
 The name was gazetted upon the university's suggestion by the New Zealand Geographic Board in 1968.
 Okeover Street is located in Linwood.